Catholic Church in China: Republic of China

 After the 1911 Revolution, which led to the founding of the Republic of China (ROC), reform-minded priests such as Vincent Lebbe and prominent Catholic laymen such as Ma Xiangbo and Ying Lianzhi protested to Pope Benedict XV that the French who made up 70% of clergy and controlled the Chinese Church were chauvinist and disdainful of China.
 Chinese priests were discriminated against and many left the clergy, as Ma Xiangbo himself had done.
 Benedict directed the establishment of the Catholic University of Peking, which opened in 1925.

 In 1917, the ROC and the Holy See agreed in principle to establish a diplomatic relationship.
 France, which had framed itself as the protector of Catholics in China since the unequal treaties and had a long-standing dispute with the Holy See as a result, blocked these diplomatic efforts.
 As a result, Vatican interests in China were represented by an Apostolic Delegate (which does not have formal diplomatic status) until the 1940s.

+In 1919, director of the Propaganda Fide Willem Marinus van Rossum dispatched an apostolic visitor to China, who was tasked with visiting all major Catholic missions and to investigate the Catholic Church's relative lack of success in China, compared to the growth in Protestantism.

+The 1924 synod in Shanghai, which was the first nationwide council of the Catholic Church in China and was led by Celso Benigno Luigi Costantini.

 The Kuomintang's 1926 National Congress in Canton endorsed the growing anti-Christian movement in China, labelling missionaries as "tongues and claws of imperialism."
 Protests and riots linked to the Nationalists frequently occurred, sometimes with Nationalist troops participating.
 Several mission properties were destroyed or looted.
 However, since the Kuomintang leaders, many being Christians themselves, held back from starting an actual conflict with the Christian churches, although they encouraged the propaganda against the churches.
 Hence, Chiang Kai-shek attempted to reassure missionaries they would not be targeted, although attacks against missions continued.